October 28, 2025

 • Potential outcomes are what you actually would do in that alternate universe.

-Even if we don’t know how you would vote if you did(did not) have a trans friend, we can imagine that there is potential outcome of what you would do…
+Even if we don’t know whether you’d go on a date with a supporter of a rival party if you did(did not) use social media, we can imagine that there is potential outcome of what you would have done

 What do counterfactuals have to do with causality????